 Dorchester County: Off of Route 50 at the intersections of Rambler Road and Radiance Drive, Cambridge MD 21613

-The piers are located adjacent to Maryland Route 50 at the Frederick C. Malkus Bridge near Cambridge on the Eastern Shore.
-The piers are the previous Choptank River Bridge over the Choptank between Talbot and Dorchester counties.
+The piers are located adjacent to the current Route 50 Bridge (the Frederick C. Malkus Bridge) near Cambridge on the Eastern Shore.

 Bill Burton Fishing Pier State Park is open 365 days a year, 24 hours a day.
 The piers are lighted and quite popular because of the variety of fish that can be caught including perch, striped bass, croakers, sea trout, and catfish.
 Both the Talbot County and Dorchester County sections of the piers are lighted for night fishing from April 1st through December 31st, and the Dorchester County side of the pier is open and lighted year round.
 The pier adjoins Sailwinds Park via the walkway under the bridge.

 On July 22, 2009 the Board of Public Works approved re-naming The Choptank River Fishing Piers to Bill Burton Fishing Pier State Park in honor of Bill Burton, a reporter, writer and fisherman who has for more than 50 years chronicled outdoor opportunities for Maryland citizens.
 Mr. Burton was instrumental in preserving the Bridge for a fishing pier when the new bridge was constructed.